How to set up customers to use Direct Debit

-Merchants often ask us to help them set their customers up to use bank debit.
+Merchants often ask us to help them set their customers up to use Direct Debit.
 In this guide, we provide six simple steps to help you, the merchant, through the entire process.

-By following these steps, our merchants have greatly increased customer sign ups, improved cash flow, and spent less time on processing payments.
-To set customers up to use bank debit, we recommend you do the following:
+By following these steps, our merchants have greatly increased customer sign ups, improved cash flow and spent less time on processing payments.

-If you're already using bank debit, our bulk change process allows you to easily transfer your existing customers to a new provider.
+If you're already using Direct Debit, our bulk change process allows you to easily transfer your existing customers to a new provider.

-First, notify all your customers that you’re planning to use bank debit to take payments.
+First, notify all your customers that you’re planning to use Direct Debit to take payments.
 Ask customers to tell you if they have any questions or concerns, so you can address these as soon as possible.

-You can use the below email template to tell your customers you’re moving to bank debit.
+You can use the below email template to tell your customers you’re moving to Direct Debit.
 This step isn’t strictly necessary, but many customers appreciate being notified early.

 Hi [name],

 Here at [your business], we want to save you time paying us each month.
-So, we’re moving all regular payments to bank debit.
+So we’re moving all regular payments to Direct Debit.

-Switching to bank debit will save you the hassle of manually paying each month.
+Switching to Direct Debit will save you the hassle of manually paying each month.
 You’ll be notified of any upcoming payments, and you can cancel them whenever you want.
-What’s more, the bank debit Guarantee makes this the safest way to pay.
+What’s more, the Direct Debit Guarantee makes this the safest way to pay.

-You will receive an [online/paper] bank debit Mandate form from us shortly.
+You will receive an [online/paper] Direct Debit Mandate form from us shortly.
 We would be grateful if you could [complete it/return it] by [due date].

 If you have any questions, call us on [your phone number].